-At the exhibition of the Artificial Intelligence Coalition, human language understanding was represented by researchers from the Institute of Linguistics of the MTA.
+At the first and second exhibition of the Artificial Intelligence Coalition, human language understanding was represented by researchers from the MTA Research Institute for Linguistics.
 Visitors could learn about two technologies: the e-magyar Hungarian text analysis chain and Hungarian word embeddings that represent words in systems based on machine learning (i.e. artificial intelligence).
-There were three demos for the latter:
+Learn more

 Less than five percent of current world languages are in use online, according to a recent study by prominent linguist András Kornai -- and the Internet may be helping the other 95 percent to their graves.